tjventurini/laravel-blueprint/README.md

 ## Upgrade

-To upgrade your forked project you have to run the following commands from within your applications root.
+To upgrade your project against the laravel-blueprint, you can run the following command.

 ```
-# add parent repository as blueprint
-git remote add blueprint git@github.com:tjventurini/laravel-blueprint.git

-# fetch branches
-git fetch blueprint

-# checkout your own main branch (probably master)
-git checkout main

-# merge in changes
-git merge blueprint/main
-# you can also use rebase here
+make upgrade
 ```

 ## Usage